Salvador Nasralla: 2022 Congressional leadership dispute

 One condition of Nasralla ending his presidential campaign and endorsing Castro’s was that if they gained a majority in Congress, the congressional president would be a member of the Savior Party.
 Castro’s Libre party won 50 seats, whilst Nasralla’s Savior party won 10.
 When the newly elected congress voted for a congressional president on 21 January 2022, 18 deputies from Castro’s party refused to honour the agreement.
 They voted for Luis Cálix, a member of Libre, rather than Luis Redondo from Nasralla’s party as the Savior members and the rest of the Libre deputies had done.
 Nasralla commented on the incident as "another coup like in 2009".
 As a consequence, the 18 deputies were expelled from Libre.
 The dispute was resolved when Calíx and the expelled Libre deputies agreed to support Redondo.
 Their membership of Libre was restored when Libre's leader, former President Manuel Zelaya, reversed their expulsion.

+Nasralla observed a hearing held by the U.S. House Foreign Affairs Committee regarding the 2025 Honduran elections in November 2025.